web-goddess/MUGicalNode/README.md

 ## /src/getevents

 This lambda retrieves a group from the queue and then calls the Meetup API to retrieve its upcoming events.
 These are saved to a DynamoDB database.
-This runs every minute, all the time.
-Events will be deleted a day after they finish.
+This lambda is triggered from the `meetupgroups` SQS queue.
+There should be no dead letter queue set; groups will retry until they succeed.
+Events will be deleted from the database a day after they finish.

 TODO: if authorisation fails, refresh accessToken with Meetup...